SR&ED Capital Expenditures Policy

 Computers, including hardware, software, and ancillary equipment, are not considered to be general purpose office equipment or furniture.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 20(1)(a) Deduction for capital cost of a property

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

-Subclause 37(8)(a)(ii)(B)(III) SR&ED expenditures in Canada under the proxy method – ASA capital expenditures [Repealed]
+Subclause 37(8)(a)(ii)(B)(III) SR&ED expenditures in Canada under the proxy method – ASA capital expenditures

 5.0 Depreciable property

-Depreciable property is any property that has an expected useful life and / or benefit of more than 12 months and on which the claimant has claimed or would be allowed to claim capital cost allowance (CCA) (see section 5.1).
+Depreciable property is any property that has an expected useful life and / or benefit of more than 12 months and on which the claimant would be allowed to claim capital cost allowance (CCA) (see section 5.1).
 The cost of this property (see section 5.2) is amortized over a number of tax years.

 Additional comments in Income Tax Folio S3-F4-C1, General Discussion of Capital Cost Allowance, may also be of assistance in determining whether a particular property is depreciable property.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Subsection 13(21) Definition of “depreciable property”

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 5.1 Capital cost allowance

 A claimant may acquire a depreciable property, such as equipment, to use in its business or professional activities.
 The cost of the property cannot be deducted when calculating net business income for the tax year.
 However, since these properties wear out or become obsolete over time, their cost can be deducted over a number of years.
 For income tax purposes this deduction is called capital cost allowance (CCA).
-Generally, the undepreciated capital cost (UCC) is the balance left after CCA is deducted from the capital cost of a depreciable property.
+Generally, the undepreciated capital cost (UCC) is the balance left after CCA is deducted from the capital cost of a depreciable property included in a prescribed class.
 As stated in section 3.2.4 an SR&ED capital expenditure deducted by the claimant in determining their income for tax purposes in the year will be deemed to be an amount that has been allowed to the claimant as CCA.

 SR&ED capital expenditures may be claimed only for property owned (see section 5.1.1) by the claimant or property in which the claimant has a leasehold interest.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Subsection 13(21) Definition of "undepreciated capital cost"